Edinburgh-Genome-Foundry/bioprinter/docs/index.rst

 Bioprinter is released on Github_ under the MIT licence (¢ Edinburgh Genome Foundry), everyone is welcome to contribute !

-Bioprinter was written at the Edinburgh Genome Foundry by Zulko_ after an original idea and Matlab code by Mike Shen (`Mike's project on Github <https://github.com/mshen5/BioPointillism>`_).
+Bioprinter was written at the Edinburgh Genome Foundry by Zulko_ after an original idea and Matlab code by Mike Shen at the Boeke Lab (`Mike's project on Github <https://github.com/mshen5/BioPointillism>`_).

 Installation